JUSTICE WITH HOPE

 Courts, attorneys, and prosecutors across the country are increasingly recognizing this reality.
 Clinical alternatives to incarceration are not a compromise on accountability — they are a smarter approach to justice.

-Clinical alternatives to incarceration are structured programs that replace or supplement jail sentences with evidence-based treatment for substance use disorder.
-They maintain legal accountability while addressing the root cause of the criminal behavior.
+Clinical alternatives are structured programs that replace or supplement jail sentences with evidence-based treatment, maintaining legal accountability while addressing the root cause.

 Drug Court